The Difference Between WebMail, IMAP Mail, and POP Mail

 May be accessed from any computer anywhere.

 The screen looks the same on every computer and acts as if it is installed on your system.
-You can manage your mail from anywhere.
+You can manage your mail from anywhere, with any internet browser.

 It is a very easy system to use and ideal for those with limited, or no technical ability.